miki151/keeperrl_wiki/Creature/Creature_Guide.md

 [Goblin](/keeperrl_wiki/Goblin "wikilink")
 <img src="/keeperrl_wiki/Goblin.png" title="fig:/keeperrl_wiki/Goblin.png" alt="/keeperrl_wiki/Goblin.png" width="100" />
-''Goblins are a Small but nevertheless powerful greenskin race.
+*Goblins are separated into several classes, which will be incorporated in a later revision, as of Alpha 36* ''Goblins are a Small but nevertheless powerful greenskin race.
 With various training types, they're frequently found serving Keepers, and on occasion, in substantial tribal gatherings.